nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

 Description

 Creates a new element and inserts it before/after the specified list element.
-This function should not be used to insert a new element into any ordered list; use `sdr_list_insert` instead.
-Returns the address of the newly created list element, or zero on any error.
+This function should not be used to insert a new element into an ordered list; use `sdr_list_insert` instead.
+Returns the address of the newly created list element or zero on any error.

 ---